islco/sudo/source/_posts/2016-04-21-going-to-mars-unity-in-a-real-world-use-case.md

 description: 'Using Unity for webGL content in a real-world scenario'
 ---

-A few months ago, we were approached by [Framestore](http://www.framestore.com/), a fellow agency to collaborate on a project for their client [Lockheed Martin](http://www.lockheedmartin.com/).
-This project was a large one: experiental and activation, plus an accompanying website design/build.
-I was lucky enough to be involved in the website portion.

-Here's a rundown of the challenges we faced and what we learned along the way.
+A few months ago, we were approached by [Framestore](http://www.framestore.com/), a fellow agency, to collaborate on a project for their client [Lockheed Martin](http://www.lockheedmartin.com/).
+This project was a large one, and involved a real world experiential component plus an accompanying website design/build.
+While we'd love to share all the details, this post will only focus on the website portion of the project and the associated challenges and lessons learned along the way.

-The site is called [Generation Beyond](https://www.generation-beyond.com/), and it's meant as an information piece on the current efforts lead by Lockheed in the space exploration field, and its educational possibilities.

-The client asked for an engaging and attractive website that would act as a hub for various related aspects of this project, one of which included an interactive display of the Orion space capsule and various information points of what a Mars team would have to face on the surface of the red planet.
+The site we delivered can be viewed at [Generation Beyond](https://www.generation-beyond.com/).
+It is an information hub on Lockheed's current efforts in space exploration and their educational possibilities.
+One effort we highlighted was an interactive display of the Orion space capsule and various information points of what a Mars team would have to face on the surface of the red planet.

 ## The interactive experience